America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing ground

-A total of 384 MGM-31 missiles were fired, which were in service with the US Army until July 1989, when the Russian-American treaty on the reduction of the INF came into force.
-After that, most of the carriers were disposed of, and nuclear warheads were used to equip aerial bombs.
+A total of 384 MGM-31 missiles were produced, which were in service with the US Army until July 1989, when the Russian-American treaty on the reduction of intermediate-range rocket forces came into force.
+After this, most of the carriers were disposed of, and the nuclear warheads were used to equip aerial bombs.

 Developed by the Kolomna Design Bureau and put into service in 1975, the tactical complex with the 9P129 launcher has long been the basis of the firepower of divisions and brigades of the Russian armed forces.

-Its advantages are high mobility, which makes it possible to prepare a rocket for launch in 2 minutes, versatility in the use of various types of ammunition, reliability, and unpretentiousness in operation.
+Its advantages are high mobility, allowing the missile to be prepared for launch in 2 minutes, versatility in the use of various types of ammunition, reliability, and ease of operation.

 Name Meaning Note